Enjoying our puzzle hints?

 Seems like: SUPPORT → Actually: OPPORTUNITY

-the word 'chance' can also imply a risk or a gamble, but in this context it refers to an opportunity
+the word 'chance' can also imply a supportive or favorable circumstance, but in this context it refers to an opportunity

 Browse by Date